 - Sex Crimes

 - Federal Crimes

 These general categories represent a variety of possible charges that are classified as either misdemeanors or felonies.
 Misdemeanor charges are considered less severe, but generally, result in hefty fines.
 Felony charges often result in prison time and are considered a much more serious offense.
-In either case, the person being charged could up with a criminal record that negatively impacts the rest of their lives.
-A qualified attorney works to keep their client from being convicted of these crimes, or does their best to negotiate their client receives the least severe punishment possible.
+In either case, the person being charged could end up with a criminal record that negatively impacts the rest of their lives.
+Qualified attorneys work to keep their client from being convicted of these crimes, or do their best to negotiate so their client receives the least severe punishment possible.